 Swarm is ESA's first constellation mission for Earth Observation (EO).
-The mission consists of three identical satellites named Alpha, Bravo, and Charlie; launched on 22 November 2013 into a near-polar orbit.
+The mission consists of three identical satellites named Alpha, Bravo, and Charlie (A, B and C); which were launched on 22 November 2013 into a near-polar orbit.

 Swarm is dedicated to creating a highly detailed survey of the Earth's geomagnetic field and its temporal evolution as well as the electric field in the atmosphere, by using a satellite constellation that carries sophisticated magnetometers and other instruments.

-In March 2018, the CASSIOPE/ e-POP mission was formally integrated into the Swarm constellation as the fourth element (Swarm-Echo) under ESA's Earthnet Third Party Mission Programme.
+In March 2018, the CASSIOPE/e-POP mission was formally integrated into the Swarm constellation as the fourth element (Swarm-E) under ESA's Earthnet Third Party Mission Programme.
 The e-POP payload operations are currently focused on maximising the Swarm/e-POP scientific outcome, and there is an ongoing joint effort to develop new and better-calibrated products based on e-POP data.

 Swarm was designed to operate for four years, following a three-month commissioning phase.
 In November 2017, the mission was granted a four-year extension to 2021.

 - study of core dynamics, geodynamo processes and core-mantle interaction